The iPhone 11 Pro Max isn't just the best phone around, it's the phone I'd buy with my own money.

 One wireless feature that will be available after launch on Sept.
 30 is Ultra Wideband via Apple's new U1 chip.
 This technology can pinpoint the exact location of other iPhone 11 devices with a U1 chip inside, and there are rumors that Apple is working on a Tile-like object tracker powered by the U1.
 For now, the only application to benefit from the U1 chip is AirDrop; you can point your phone toward another U1-powered iPhone to share content over the air.

-All new iPhone 11 devices ship with Apple's new iOS 13 software, and although Apple didn't make any groundbreaking changes to its mobile OS, there are several handy improvements.
+For now, iPhone 11 devices ship with Apple's new iOS 13 software, and although Apple didn't make any groundbreaking changes to its mobile OS, there are several handy improvements.

 Dark Mode makes reading content for longer stretches easier on the eyes, and there's a redesigned Reminders app that makes it easier to create and organize your various to-do lists.
 The large numbers next to various lists provide extra incentives to knock things off.